digitalfabrik/lunes-cms/README.md

 ```

 ## List of training set
 List training sets.
 If discipline ID is provided as a parameter, the list will return only training sets belonging to the discipline.
+A valid API-Key may be required.
 ### Request
 ```http
 GET /api/training_set/[DISCIPLINE_ID] HTTP/1.1